 It's helpful to have someone with you, one taking the photo and the other with a treat or squeaky toy!
 I would suggest taking lots of photographs, going through them at your leisure and picking the best ones.
 You can send me as many as you like, but tell me which photo you'd like me to copy from

 Also if you want me to copy coat colours extactly make sure the photo represents a true likeness.
 I've found describing them in food colours helpful :)

-Below are some shots of my own dogs as a guide for you.
+Below are some shots of my own dogs along with some helpful tips as a guide for you.
 These have only been taken on an iphone so you don't need a posh camera!